Bruce Jenner expected to make transgender history in interview

-LOS ANGELES Nearly 40 years after his record-breaking Olympic gold-medal win in the decathlon, Bruce Jenner will likely make history in a different realm on Friday, with an interview in which he is expected to disclose his transition to life as a woman.
+LOS ANGELES, April 24 Nearly 40 years after his record-breaking Olympic gold-medal win in the decathlon, Bruce Jenner will likely make history in a different realm on Friday, with an interview in which he is expected to disclose his transition to life as a woman.

 The 65-year-old Jenner, known to younger generations as the patriarch of reality TV's Kardashian clan, will ostensibly become the most high-profile American to come out as transgender with his first public comments on the issue.